 Called the ‘smuggler’s village’ by the locals, little Burgau is an idyllic corner of Portugal, full of narrow little twists and turns, crooked houses and a pretty beach that offers the ultimate place to relax.
 It’s a perfect place for those who enjoy long trail walks and you can jaunt off to Salema that sits close by to enjoy some lunch at a beach bar as a reward too!
 This one’s truly low-key and a real gem to stumble across if you’re after something that’s off the beaten path.

-This little fishing village hasn’t changed much and manages to retain its roots, with cute cobbled streets to trot along and cafes and restaurants to be found along the way.
+Ferragudo is a little fishing village which hasn’t changed much and manages to retain its roots, with cute cobbled streets to trot along and cafes and restaurants to be found along the way.
 If you head off to the fishing pier, you’ll be able to watch the daily catch being brought in, or you could perhaps set off uphill and instead visit the traditional church.
 It’s also yet another wonderful location for those of you who enjoy beachfront walks and there’s also plenty of opportunity to get adventurous and make a splash with some water activities too.